abhishek-bedarkar/fake-news-classification/README.md

 ```
 pip install -r requirements.txt
 ```
+3. Download the dataset and create a required directory structure

-3. Run the Jupyter notebooks in the notebooks directory to reproduce the analysis and results.
+4. Run the Jupyter notebooks in the notebooks directory to reproduce the analysis and results.

 ## Accuracy Results